brndnmtthws/thetagang/README.md

 ## How it works

+Start by reading [the Reddit
+post](https://www.reddit.com/r/options/comments/a36k4j/the_wheel_aka_triple_income_strategy_explained/)
-You should start by reading [the Reddit post](https://www.reddit.com/r/options/comments/a36k4j/the_wheel_aka_triple_income_strategy_explained/) to get some background.
+to get some background.